wilsonmar/wilsonmar.github.io/_posts/2019-12-28-graph-databases.md

 SQL databases from Oracle, MySQL, etc. need to join physical tables together using foreign keys and link tables.<a target="_blank" href="https://www.youtube.com/watch?v=oRtVdXvtD3o&time=23m50s">*</a><br />
 <img alt="neo4j-link-table-488x264.jpg" src="https://user-images.githubusercontent.com/300046/69884353-05d5f300-12a6-11ea-91ed-1e2dcc0e8b28.jpg">

    Writing SQL to represent a <strong>social graph</strong> containing 1,000 persons averaging 50 friends each can be difficult due to the need for joins and "de-normalized" physical structures.

-## More relational than relational databases
+## More relational than relational databases?

    Whereas SQL data is stored in separate tables joined together using complex queries, Graph databases are "white-board friendly" because it stores data the same way as illustrated by its data model.
 Graph database diagrams look like ER (Entity-Relation) diagrams for SQL databases.
 The example below uses data from <a target="_blank" href="https://grouplens.org/datasets/movielens/">Movielens database</a> containing 62,000 movies with 25 million ratings and one million tag applications applied by 162,000 users: